LesFruitsDefendus/saskatoon-ng/INSTALL.md

     }
 }
 ```
+You can optionnaly configure other database engines.
+Please refer to [this Django documentation](https://docs.djangoproject.com/en/3.2/ref/settings/#databases).

 To initiate the database use: (NOT WOKRING AT THE MOMENT, are we missing migration files ?)

 ```
 cd saskatoon
 python3 manage.py migrate